spirali/elsie/docs/userguide/basics.md

   of *Elsie* features, it should produce very similar output to the Inkscape backend and most importantly, you do not need `Inkscape` installed for it to work.
 However, it is currently experimental and not tested as thoroughly as the Inkscape backend.

+The backends should produce very similar visual output, but it is not guaranteed.
+Therefore, we suggest you to stick to a single backend.

 To use a specific backend, simply pass it to `SlideDeck` using the `backend` parameter:
 ```python
 import elsie